ncatlab/nlab-content/pages/21596.md

 ### Greatest partition that's a superset

-There's another way to think about $Relax$. ($Comp \prec A$) is saying that any type $A$ is a [[subquotient]] of $Comp$.
+There's another way to think about $Relax$.
+Every type is a [[subquotient]] of $Comp$.
 A subquotient can be decomposed as a subset followed by a quotient, or as a quotient followed by a subset.
 So what happens if you decompose some arbitrary type $A$ in these ways?

 It turns out there's a unique subset of $Comp$ of which $A$ is a quotient.
 It's ($Comp \cap A$), the type of computations that are also elements of $A$.